uzername123/SIYI_cams/siyi-camera-manager/README.md

-# SIYI A8 mini camera manager
+# SIYI A8 mini and ZR30 camera manager

 Camera Manager for SIYI A8 mini for RPi based on MAVSDK.